 How do you find new ways of exploring the relationship between drawing and painting?
 Given that we often approach our work with particular expectations, this course will help you invent creative ways of approaching your work.
 Emphasis in this course is to flip the script so that the process of making and material exploration leads to the development of concept.
 This process-based, mixed-media course will examine the visual relationships between various drawing and printmaking practices and painting.
 Investigations of nontraditional surfaces and reductive techniques further push imaginative play and experimentation.
 Lectures highlight historical examples of processes, as well as a focus on contemporary artists whose transformative work challenges classical viewpoints while conveying critical meaning.
 Demonstrations, research and homework assignments provide students the opportunity to delve into an immersive practice that develops a rich visual toolkit of painting processes and direction for new work.
-Note: Students will not be required to use oil paint for this course.
+Students will not be required to use oil paint for this course.
 Some painting experience is helpful, but not required.

 Artwork (detail) by Molly Kaderka

-RISD degree students: This course offers 3 transfer credits with pre-approval from your department head or major advisor using the Prior Approval for Major/Non Major Credit” form, found on the Registrar’s Office Forms page.
+RISD degree students: This course offers 3 transfer credits with pre-approval from your department head using the “Transfer Credit Prior Approval for Major/Non Major Credit” form, found on the Registrar’s Office Forms page.
 Submit the signed form to the Registrar’s office and then complete the online course registration.